pasrom/FHV-Latex/README.md

 [![Build Status](https://travis-ci.org/pasrom/FHV-Latex.svg?branch=master)](https://travis-ci.org/pasrom/FHV-Latex)
 #   FHV-Latex template

 To use this template, it is recommened to work with [TeXstudio](http://texstudio.sourceforge.net).
 You can use the given profile provided in [scripts](https://github.com/pasrom/FHV-Latex/tree/master/scripts)  (Mac, Windows, Linux).
+If you like to add a dictionary here is a [link](https://extensions.libreoffice.org/extensions/german-de-at-frami-dictionaries) where you can download one.
+To install the dictionary go to preference (TeXstudio), under Spell Checking Dictionary, change the directory to the folder you put your dictionary in and restart TeXstudio ([Source](https://tex.stackexchange.com/questions/87650/dictionary-for-texstudio-no-dictionary-available/87652)).

 The bibliography uses Biber to build and is adapted to FHV guidelines.